nextcloud/documentation/admin_manual/maintenance/update.rst

 .. figure:: ../images/updater-3.png

 6. Click Update, and carefully read the messages.
-If there are any problems it will tell you, otherwise you'll see a message about checking your installation, making a backup, and moving files:
+If there are any problems it will tell you, otherwise you will see a message about checking your installation, making a backup, and moving files:

 .. figure:: ../images/updater-4.png